argonne-lcf/ai-testbed-userdocs/docs/sambanova/Steps-to-run-a-model-or-program.md

 Compile times can be significant.
 Unet for example, when using images of size 32x32 pixels takes 358 (s), while a 256x256 image takes 1844 (s).

+**NOTE: Please use only Slurm commands, i.e., srun and sbatch, to run your code.
+If you run your code directly using the python command, it may cause conflicts on the system.**

 **Using the SLURM scheduling system and workload manager for running jobs**